Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture

 Let again $D$ be a reduced divisor, and let $D_{1},\dots, D_{s}$ be its components.
 We say that $D$ is \emph{negative definite} if its intersection matrix $[D_{i}\cdot D_{j}]_{1\leq i,j\leq s}$ is.
 The \emph{discriminant} of $D$ is $d(D)\de \det[-D_{i}\cdot D_{j}]_{1\leq i,j\leq s}$.
 By convention, $d(0)\de 1$.
 For elementary properties of discriminants we refer to \cite[Section 3]{Fujita-noncomplete_surfaces}.

 A \emph{twig} of $D$ is a nonzero subchain $T\subseteq D$ containing a tip of $D$, such that $\beta_{D}(C)\leq 2$ for every component $C$ of $T$.
-It is \emph{admissible} if $C\cong \P^{1}$, $C^{2}\leq -2$ for all $C$.
-In particular, admissible twigs are negative definite.
-If a twig $T\subseteq D$ satisfies $\beta_{D}(T)=1$, we order it so that its first component is a tip of $D$, so if $\beta_{D}(T)=1$, the last component of $T$ meets $D-T$.
+If a twig $T\subseteq D$ is not a connected component of $D$, we order it so that its first component is a tip of $D$, so the last component of $T$ meets $D-T$.
 A \emph{$(-2)$-twig} is a twig whose all components are $(-2)$-curves.
-We say that a twig (or $(-2)$-twig) of $D$ is \emph{maximal} if it is not properly contained in any other twig (or $(-2)$-twig) of $D$.
+We say that a twig (or a $(-2)$-twig) of $D$ is \emph{maximal} if it is not properly contained in any other twig (or a $(-2)$-twig) of $D$.
 Note that a maximal $(-2)$-twig is not necessarily a maximal twig.

-Let $B$ be the sum of branching components of $D$.
-The \emph{Eisenbud-Neumann} (\emph{EN}) \emph{diagram} of $D$ is an unweighted graph $\Gamma$, whose vertices are components of $B$ and connected components of $D-B$, connected by an edge whenever the corresponding subdivisors of $D$ meet.
-Note that $\Gamma$ does not encode self-intersection numbers of the components of $D$, or lengths of the twigs.
-In fact, one cannot bound those for surfaces in Theorem \ref{CLASS}: this is why Conjecture \ref{conj:classical}\ref{item:finiteness} is formulated in terms of EN-diagrams.
+Let $B$ be the sum of branching components of $D$, and let $T$ be the sum of twigs of $D$.
+The \emph{core graph} (respectively, the \emph{Eisenbud-Neumann diagram}) of $D$ is an unweighted graph, whose vertices are components of $D-T$ (resp.\ $B$) and connected components of $T$ (resp.\ $D-B$); and two vertices are connected by an edge whenever the corresponding subdivisors of $D$ are distinct and meet each other.
+In other words, the core graph is obtained from the graph of $D$ by forgetting the weights and contracting each twig to a single vertex; and EN-diagram is obtained by further contracting all chains of non-branching components.

+Note that the core graph does not encode self-intersection numbers of the components of $D$, or lengths of the twigs.
+In fact, for surfaces in Theorem \ref{CLASS} those numbers can be arbitrarily big.
+This is why Conjecture \ref{conj:classical}\ref{item:finiteness} is formulated in terms of core graphs.